Thoregon/thoregon.tru4D/doc/spec.md

 ## Bounded contexts
 --> strategic design (structure)
 A bounded context can be based on another (inherit), also reducing props and funcs.
-Bounded cotnexts can cooperate in a network manner.
+Bounded contexts can cooperate in a network manner.

+To deploy a meta bounded context create a pair to sign the deployment.

+    $ vault -p <pair_id> <passphrase> <./myvaults/vault.tvs>

+To deploy a bounded context instance create a secret (128 characters).
+This secret is used as passphrase to encode the instances generated key pair.

+    $ vault -s <secret_id> <passphrase> <./myvaults/vault.tvs>

+### Scopes

+- user  (default)
+- ctx
+- device

+- Collections
+- Commands

 Define also Context-Mapping (Anti Corruption Layer)